-- Know exactly what operations need to be performed so that no task is ever overlooked.
+- Identify what operations need to be performed so that no task is ever overlooked.

-- Create a framework of systems that are unique to your business and attractive in the eyes of prospective buyers and investors.
+- Create a framework of operations that are unique to your business and attractive in the eyes of prospective buyers and investors.

 - Reduce the constant stress and responsibility on your shoulders so that you have time to enjoy a good work-life balance.

-- Grow your business by using systems that work on a larger scale so that your business doesn’t take over your entire life.
+- Grow your business by establishing processes that work on a larger scale so that your business doesn’t take over your entire life.

 - Repeatedly use the same detailed systems so you can make reasonable forecasts about your business results.